Skip to main content

 How does this compare to Hotelics + Reputation.com?

 Hotelics is a hotel-revenue-management platform with bundled TripAdvisor monitoring at $5K-$50K/year per property.
 Reputation.com aggregates across review platforms.
-The actor delivers raw TripAdvisor trajectory data at $0.008/record.
+The actor delivers raw TripAdvisor trajectory data on pay-per-record pricing.
 For full-stack revenue-management, Hotelics wins on integration.
 For cost-optimized monitoring or platform-builder use cases, the actor is materially cheaper.